 It also carries a 13% false positive rate.
 A “13% false positive rate” means exactly what you think it means: you’ll need a follow-up colonoscopy 13% of the time.

-Not that your employees care since it’s all free to them, but the total cost of Cologuard, which has to be done every three years, may exceed the cost of a once-every-ten-years colonoscopy.
-(So many moving parts, including the false-positive rate requiring a followup colonoscopy, vs. the cost of treatment of complications in colonoscopies, that it’s hard to say.
-It’s close.)
+Not that your employees care since it’s all free to them, but the total cost of Cologuard, which is done every three years, may or may not approach the cost of a once-every-ten-years colonoscopy.
+There are so many moving parts in that calculation – the false-positive rate requiring a followup colonoscopy, the lost work time for a colonoscopy, the cost of treatment of complications in colonoscopies – that it’s hard to say with any certainty.

 3. Fecal Immunochemical Testing